-- Regional Center: included SeaWorld, the Hyatt Hill Country, Christus Santa Rosa Westover Hills Hospital, the major retail at the intersection of Culebra Road and 1604, and some parcels outside 1604 at Military Drive. - Mixed Use Center: Most corporate campuses, and several parcels off Wiseman Blvd to the north and parcels near Northwest Vista College. - General Urban Tier: Most of the business and apartment parcels along State Highway 151 between Ellison Drive and Rogers Road, other parcels along Westover Hills Blvd.
+- Regional Center: SeaWorld, the Hyatt Regency Hill Country Resort and Spa, CHRISTUS Santa Rosa Hospital - Westover Hills Hospital, the major retail at the intersection of Culebra Road and Loop 1604, and some parcels outside 1604 at Military Drive. - Mixed Use Center: Corporate campuses, and several parcels off Wiseman Blvd to the north and parcels near Northwest Vista College. - General Urban Tier: Most of the business and apartment parcels along State Highway 151 between Ellison Drive and Rogers Road, other parcels along Westover Hills Blvd.

-- Suburban Tier: Most of the newer residential developments. - Civic Center: Northwest Vista College and Robert L Vale Middle School. - Rural Estate Tier: Older residential neighborhoods such as Mountain View Acres, North San Antonio Hills, and Oak Creek as well as the Estates at Westover Hills neighborhood. - Natural Tier: The golf courses around the Hyatt Hill Country and areas within the floodplain and drainage areas in the northern portions of the area.

-Regional Plans with Recommendations for the Highway 151 and Loop 1604 Regional Center Area

-• The SA Tomorrow Multimodal Transportation Plan (2016) is a citywide plan that includes future road design alternatives for Culebra Road, from downtown out past Loop 1604.
-The plan includes strategies for improving access to transit, expanding the roadway to accommodate bike lanes and sidewalks, as well as improving pedestrian safety.

-- The VIA Vision 2040 Long Range Plan (2016) is an update to VIA's Long Range Comprehensive Transportation Plan, which identifies priorities for the public transportation system that serves San Antonio and surrounding communities.
-VIA identified 12 corridors as candidates for "premium" transit their Primo bus service.
-The Huebner-Grissom Corridor runs from the Medical Center, to Leon Valley, and then terminates at Alamo Ranch. - The SA Corridors Framework Plan (2017) was a collaborative effort with the community, the city and VIA and was prepared as one of the first steps in implementing VIA's Vision 2040 Plan and the City's SA Tomorrow Comprehensive Plan.
+- Suburban Tier: Most of the newer residential developments. - Civic Center: Northwest Vista College and Robert L Vale Middle School. - Rural Estate Tier: Older residential neighborhoods such as Mountain View Acres, North San Antonio Hills, and Oak Creek as well as the Estates at Westover Hills neighborhood. - Natural Tier: The golf courses around the Hyatt Regency Hill Country Resort and Spa and areas within the floodplain and drainage areas in the northern portions of the area.
+Regional Plans with Recommendations for the Highway 151 and Loop 1604 Area Regional Center • The SA Tomorrow Multimodal Transportation Plan (2016) is a citywide plan that includes future road design alternatives for Culebra Road, from downtown out past Loop 1604.
+The plan includes strategies for improving access to transit, expanding the roadway to accommodate bike lanes and sidewalks, as well as improving pedestrian safety. - The VIA Vision 2040 Long Range Plan (2016) is an update to VIA's Long Range Comprehensive Transportation Plan, which identifies priorities for the public transportation system that serves San Antonio and surrounding communities.
+VIA identified 12 corridors as candidates for "premium" transit - their Primo bus service.
+The Huebner-Grissom Corridor runs from the Medical Center, to Leon Valley, and then terminates at Alamo Ranch. - The SA Corridors Framework Plan (2017) was a collaborative effort with the community, the City and VIA and was prepared as one of the first steps in implementing VIA's Vision 2040 Plan and the City's SA Tomorrow Comprehensive Plan.
 The Huebner-Grissom Corridor, identified by VIA as a candidate for Primo service in their 2040 Long Range Plan, runs from Alamo Ranch to Leon Valley and the Medical Center, along Loop 1604 from Wiseman Boulevard, and then down Culebra Road.
-One transit center is proposed in this Regional Center at Alamo Ranch, terminating the Huebner-Grissom Corridor.
-The stations in this area are categorized as "Nuture" - meaning there are limited amounts of transit-related activity nearby, but that this could be increased through partnerships and other non-development investments.
-The Corridors Framework Plan also recommended Medium and High Density Mixed Use along Loop 1604 at Wiseman Boulevard and Open Space in Culebra Creek.
+One transit center is proposed in this regional center at Alamo Ranch, terminating the Huebner-Grissom Corridor.
+The stations in this area are categorized as "Nurture" - meaning there are limited amounts of transit-related activity nearby, but that this could be increased through partnerships and other non-development investments.
+The Corridors Framework Plan also recommended Medium and High Density Mixed-Use along Loop 1604 at Wiseman Boulevard and Open Space in Culebra Creek.